Ham00di71/Ham00di71/README.md

 # Hey there 👋!
 ---
-## Ahmad Thaha Hussain here!
+## It's Ahmad Thaha Hussain!
 UX Designer at [XandY Learning](https://xandylearning.com/)

-I focus on creating unique products/experiences that are user-centric & high value in nature.
+Practicing Design Engineering & Creative Direction through my works whether professional or personal; always focus on creating unique products/experiences that are user-centric & high value in nature.

-I practice Design Engineering & Creative Direction through my works whether professional or personal.

 Let me know if you are working in any crazy projects!